University Recreation Jobs

 • Inspect and inventory first aid kits

-• Complete Incident and Accident reports and submit to Coordinator, Outdoor Programs Report and/or resolve hazards according to training
+• Complete Incident and Accident reports and submit them to Coordinator, Outdoor Adventures

 • Contact the appropriate staff regarding facility problems needing immediate attention.